filecoin-project/filecoin-docs/docs/about-filecoin/networks.md

 1. **Funding the payment channel for retrieval**: Similar to the storage deal payment channel funding above, except for data retrieval.
 The timing estimates for payment channel creation and funding are roughly the same as noted above.

-2. **Unsealing (if needed)**: The miner unseals (decodes) the data so the requester can read it.
+2. **Unsealing (if needed)**: The miner unseals (decodes) the data so that the requester can read it.
 Sealing and unsealing are symmetric processes, which means they take roughly the same amount of time in either direction.
-Thus, the unsealing step is estimated to take around as long as the sealing step listed above, or around ~3hours for a 32GiB sector on a machine running minimum hardware requirements.
+Thus, the unsealing step is estimated to take around as long as the sealing step listed above, or around ~3hours for a 32 GiB sector on a machine running minimum hardware requirements.

 3. **Data transfer**: The miner begins transferring the data back to the data requester.
 This is also transferred back at a rate similar to the original data transfer rate, which depends on several factors.

 Because of the various steps involved in the data retrieval process, Filecoin storage currently meets similar performance bars as traditional _warm_ or _cold_ storage.
-To get performance that is similar to other hot storage solutions, most users utilize Filecoin in conjunction with a caching layer such as IPFS.
+To get performance that is similar to other hot storage solutions, most users utilize Filecoin with a caching layer such as IPFS.
 These hybrid and multi-tiered storage solutions use IPFS for hot storage and Filecoin for affordable, frequent, and versioned backups.
 Some example hybrid storage products include [Powergate](../build/powergate.md) and [Textile Buckets](../build/filecoin-pinning-services.md).